aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/quick-start-in-php/working-with-nodes-in-php/_index.md

 title: Working With Nodes in PHP – Aspose.Words for Java
 articleTitle: Working With Nodes in PHP
 linktitle: Working With Nodes in PHP
-description: "PHP: Working With Document Nodes using Aspose.Words for Java."
+description: "Working With Document Nodes using PHP."
 type: docs
 weight: 90
 url: /java/working-with-nodes-in-php/